-The Ferguson Township collection site—located in the Police Department office at 3147 Research Drive—provides a safe, convenient, responsible and confidential way to dispose of prescription drugs.
+Located in the Police Department office at 3147 Research Drive, the Ferguson Township collection box provides a safe, convenient, responsible and confidential way to dispose of prescription drugs.
 The site is part of a local law enforcement and community initiative to educate the general public about the current opioid addiction crisis and the potential for abuse of medications.
-"Anyone who takes opioids or has access to them is at risk of becoming addicted," according to Ferguson Township Chief of Police Diane Conrad.

-Chief Conrad, who serves on the Centre County Criminal Justice Advisory Board subcommittee formed to address the overdose issue in our community, said the boxes are one way to help keep these medications out of the hands of those inclined to abuse them.
+Year-round collection boxes are one way to help keep these medications out of the hands of those inclined to abuse them.
 An opiate and heroin epidemic is taking lives and devastating families nationwide as well as locally, and it will take a collaborative effort to stop it.
-That collaborative effort is being realized in the newly formed Heroin, Opioid, Prevention, Education (HOPE) Coalition.
-This initiative, aims to prevent and reduce the number of overdoses and overdose-related deaths in Centre County.
+That collaborative effort is being realized in the Heroin, Opioid, Prevention, Education (HOPE) Coalition.
+This initiative aims to prevent and reduce the number of overdoses and overdose-related deaths in Centre County.

 Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the United States are alarmingly high, as are accidental poisonings and overdoses.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including the home medicine cabinet.